Mary Oliver: Career

 Oliver worked at Steepletop, Edna St. Vincent Millay's estate, as secretary to the poet's sister.
 Her first collection of poems, No Voyage, and Other Poems, was published in 1963, when she was 28.
 During the early 1980s, Oliver taught at Case Western Reserve University.
 Her fifth collection of poetry, American Primitive, won the Pulitzer Prize for Poetry in 1984.
 She was Poet In Residence at Bucknell University (1986) and Margaret Banister Writer in Residence at Sweet Briar College (1991), then moved to Bennington, Vermont, where she held the Catharine Osgood Foster Chair for Distinguished Teaching at Bennington College until 2001.

 She won the Christopher Award and the L. L. Winship/PEN New England Award for House of Light (1990), and New and Selected Poems (1992) won the National Book Award.
 Oliver's work turns to nature for inspiration and describes the sense of wonder it instilled in her.
 "When it's over" she wrote, "I want to say: all my life / I was a bride married to amazement.
 I was the bridegroom, taking the world into my arms" ("When Death Comes" from New and Selected Poems).
 Her collections Winter Hours: Prose, Prose Poems, and Poems (1999), Why I Wake Early (2004), and New and Selected Poems, Volume 2 (2004) build the themes.
 The first and second parts of Leaf and the Cloud are featured in The Best American Poetry 1999 and 2000, and her essays appear in Best American Essays 1996, 1998, and 2001.
 Oliver was the editor of the 2009 edition of Best American Essays.

+Other awards she received include the Lannan Literary Award and the Pioneer Award from the Santa Monica Public Library Green Prize for Sustainable Literature.
+She was awarded honorary doctorates from Marquette University (2012), Tufts University (2008), Dartmouth College (2007), and The Art Institute of Boston (1998).